ceejbot/tomato/README.md

 ```
 🍅 tomato 0.1.0
-A command-line tool to get and set values in toml files while preserving comments and formatting.
+A command-line tool to get and set values in toml files while preserving
+comments and formatting.

 Keys are written using `.` to separate path segments.
-You can use array[idx] syntax to index into
+You can use array[idx]
-arrays if you want to.
-For example, to get the name of the current crate you're working on, you'd
+syntax to index into arrays if you want to.
+For example, to get the name of the
-run `tomato Cargo.toml get package.name`.
+current crate you're working on, you'd run `tomato Cargo.toml get package.name`.

-By default tomato emits data in a form suitable for immediate use in bash scripts if they are
+By default tomato emits data in a form suitable for immediate use in bash
-primitive values: strings are unquoted, for instance.
-If you want to use more complex data types,
+scripts if they are primitive values: strings are unquoted, for instance.
+If you
-consider one of the other output formats.
-(Json output is not fully implemented yet!)
+want to use more complex data types, consider one of the other output formats.

 USAGE:
 	tomato [OPTIONS] <FILEPATH> <SUBCOMMAND>